yjg30737/pyqt-editable-treewidget-example/README.md

 * PyQt5 >= 5.8

 ## Setup
-`python -m pip install git+https://github.com/yjg30737/pyqt-editable-treewidget-example.git --upgrade`
+* git clone ~

 ## Feature
 * Show the exmaple of adding & deleting the tree widget item in convinient way
 * Support multiple options:
     * make it unable to edit the parent item's name which has the child
+    * user can make the certain item not editable
-    * convert the QTreeWidget hierarchy into Python dictionary to save in "tree.ini" (with QSettings)
+    * convert the QTreeWidget hierarchy into JSON format (in Python, array of Python dictionary) to save in "tree.json"
-    * Load the saved Python dictionary and convert it into QTreeWidget when user executes the window again
+    * Load the saved JSON content and convert it into QTreeWidget when user executes the window again

+The each object of tree.json contains multiple properties - name of the item(name), editable flag(editable), childs of the item(data)

 ## Usage
 Key command